A guide to Ait ben haddou-morocco

 Why visit Morocco

-When we booked our tickets to Morocco we had no other choice then hitting the road.
-And that is one of the reason why we had such an amazing time.
+When we booked our tickets to Morocco we had no other choice than hitting the road.
+And that is one of the reasons why we had such an amazing time.
 Interested in which destinations crossed our Moroccan road trip?
 One of them was really, uhm sandy.

 If you watched Game of Thrones you will probably recognize this scenery.
-This old Kasbah is built up against the hill and is one of the best looking sceneries you will find in Morocco.
+This old Kasbah of Ait Ben Haddou is built up against the hill and is one of the best-looking sceneries you will find in Morocco.
 When you walk your way up through the narrow streets it really feels like you are part of a movie.

 When travelling this big wide world, I never go on an adventure without my essential travel insurance sorted out, and though I felt safe in Morocco, I recommend anyone travelling here to do the same.